Dear Class of 2028,

 Location: Noyes Circle

-Who will be this year’s champion?
+Who will be this year’s champion of the Brewer House Cup?
 Is your house the best house?
-Here is a chance to get up, get moving, show house spirit, and get involved.
-Houses will compete in “Brewer Games” for bragging rights.
-Make sure you have your house shirts, colors, and cheers ready!
-Student athletes and wellness peer educators will be participating and helping out.
+Here is a chance to get up, get moving, show house spirit and get involved.
+Houses will compete in “Brewer Games” for bragging rights and to earn Brewer House Cup points.
+Make sure you have your house shirts, colors, and chants ready!
+House Team and Wellness Peer Educators will be participating and helping at this incredibly fun event!

 8:00 p.m.–10:00 p.m.: First-Year Frenzy